ankurhanda/SceneNetv1.0/README.md

 # Relevant Documents

-The whole process of data generation and experiments are in
+The whole process of data generation and experiments are in the following papers.
+If you find our work valuable and helpful, please considering citing the relevant document.
+Thank you.

 [SceneNet: an Annotated Model Generator for Indoor Scene Understanding](http://www.saistent.com/assets/pdfs/handa16icra.pdf), _ICRA 2016_
 <br>